ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Counting words in text files can help us find rare spelling errors and words that we use too frequently, like \"generally\", \"problem\" or
-\"course\" in this book.
+Counting words in text files can help us find rare spelling errors and words that we use too frequently, like "generally", "problem" or "course" in this book.
 But for that application we would have to extend the code from the above so that it ignores punctuation characters, and sorts the output.
 You should be already able to add that functionality yourself.